Updated April 2019

 BOSTON FRIENDS!!!!!!!
 So proud to let y’all know the beautiful and talented @stephanieclearypt will be teaching her first class @northendyoga this Friday @ 6:00pm!
 Y’all this is a must try Barre Fusion class that will kick any 🍑 I firmly believe that the instructor makes a class what it is, and I know she will be a new favorite among the #NEY crew (my favorite studio of all time btw).
 Sign up NOW @northendyoga #bostonbarre #bostonfitnessinstructor #pilatesfusion #barrefusion #proudfriend #killingthegame photocred:@luciephoto

-Now that have we more hashtag ideas, we run a hashtag search and learn that #BostonBarre has a low amount of competition (only 2600 posts), and it’s a great fit for our buyer persona.
+Now that we have more hashtag ideas, we run a hashtag search and learn that #BostonBarre has a low amount of competition (only 3000 posts), and it’s a great fit for our buyer persona.

 #BostonBarre goes on the list of hashtags to be vetted!